mmchinmay555/TicTacToe/README.md

 This is a multiplayer game developed in C++, where the server matches players with others online, allowing them to join and start playing together.

+## Features ✨

+- **Modular Components**: Each subproject is designed to be reusable across different projects.
+- **Game Lobby**: Matchmaking functionality with turn-based gameplay.
+- **Easy Setup**: Simple to integrate into your own multiplayer games.

 ## Structure of the project 🏗️

 ```